APSIMInitiative/ApsimX/Docs/content/Usage/Memo.md

 use regular HTML `<img>` tags.

-Note that for now, all images must be added as embedded resources in the ApsimNG assembly.
+Note that for now, all images must be added as embedded resources to the ApsimNG assembly.